Cart

 Where to look to find?
 (Hunter’s strategy)

-Circular fashion is thriving in Poland, but you need to know where to cast your nets.
+Second-hand fashion is thriving in Poland, but you need to know where to cast your nets.

-Stationary second hands
+Brick-and-mortar second hands

 Online platforms